Can Mindfulness Therapy Offer Relief For Depressed Cancer Patients?

 Researchers also found that nonusers feared cancer recurrence more than those who used the platform.
 This result may be because those with high fear levels avoided participation out of fear of confronting their fears.
 Further analysis of which participants were more likely to adhere to the therapy program found that women demonstrated greater adherence than men.

 The study found that personality could also affect a person's willingness to complete online mindfulness therapy.
 Prior research has demonstrated that lower levels of unwanted feelings and impulsivity and higher levels of emotional unawareness, or alexithymia, correlated with less usage of online therapy interventions.
-Some research has also shown that older adults patients are more receptive to online cognitive-behavioral therapy than younger adults.
+Some research has also shown that older adult patients are more receptive to online cognitive-behavioral therapy than younger adults.

 The most effective mental and physical health treatment for cancer patients may not be one-size-fits-all.
 Personality traits, past experiences, and levels of distress can all affect what treatment a person seeks, and it can be challenging to gauge what treatment someone will be receptive to.